piotrkossa/DiscordTaskBotV2/README.md

 # Discord Task Bot 📝

 A Discord bot for managing tasks on a server – supports statuses and interactive buttons.
 It reads from `.json`, and allows editing tasks directly via embeds.
+I created this bot to grasp some knowledge about **Clean Architecture** in dotnet framework.

 ## ✨ Features